-Dr. Corey Johnson has over a 98% satisfaction rate from all his patients treated for Varicose Vein Disease and he is committed to continue to offer only the very best in vein medicine.
+Dr. Corey Johnson has over a 98% satisfaction rate from all his patients treated for Varicose Vein Disease and he is committed to offering only the very best in vein medicine.
 He graduated magna cum laude from Utah State University with a B.A. degree in chemistry.
-He then attended the Medical College of Wisconsin (formerly Marquette), graduating in 1988 and then did a Family Practice residency in Casper, Wyoming.
+He then attended the Medical College of Wisconsin (formerly Marquette), graduating in 1988.
+He completed his Family Practice residency in Casper, Wyoming.
 Following his residency training he returned to his home town where he worked in Family Practice for seven years.
 He then became a full time Emergency Medicine physician until 2006 when he completed specialty training in Phlebology (vein disease) and opened his vein practice.
 Because Phlebology is a relatively new sub-specialty, there was no board certification available at that time.
 In 2008 when the American Board of Phlebology was established, Dr Johnson became one of only 248 physicians in the world to be granted diplomat status.
 He is an active member of the American College of Phlebology.

 Dr Corey Johnson is excited to share his expertise and skill with his fellow Alaskans.
 Although a native of Utah, he and his family decided to take a change in pace and purchased a salmon set net site on the Kenai Peninsula where his children work alongside him to pay their way through college.
 He is a firm believer in hard work, excellence, and service with a healthy dose of fun on the side.